Long-Term Noise Characterization of Narrowband Power Line Communications: Abstract

 \section{Abstract}

 Noise modeling in power line communications has recently drawn the attention of researchers.
 However, when characterizing the noise process in narrowband communications, previous works have only focused on small-scale phenomena involving fine-grained details.
-Nevertheless, the reliability of the communication link is also affected by long-term noise phenomena, that in turn, can be leveraged to maximize transfer rates in higher layers.

-This paper introduces the concept of large-scale noise characterization for narrowband power line communications and provides a statistical analysis of the long-term trends of power noise.
-We introduce a statistical description of the noise process in the large-scale time domain based on real field measurements in the FCC band ($10$ KHz - $490$ KHz).
-The collected data included more than $1.8$ billion samples taken from three different locations over a time period of approximately 10 days.
-The noise samples were statistically analyzed by considering stationarity, autocorrelation, and independence.
-Finally, we highlight the presence of time series correlations (up to 30 s) and we prove that the noise level variation can be modeled according to a $t$-location scale distribution, that is characterized by fluctuations bounded to $3dB \mu V$.
+Nevertheless, the communication link's reliability is also affected by long-term noise phenomena that might affect transfer rates at higher layers as well.
+This paper addresses the problem of long-term noise characterization for narrowband power line communications and provides a statistical analysis of the long-term trends affecting the noise levels.
+We present a statistical description of the noise process in the time and frequency domains based on real field measurements in the FCC band ($10$ kHz - $490$ kHz).
+The collected data comprises more than $1.8$ billion samples taken from three different locations over a time period of approximately 10 days.
+The noise samples have been statistically analyzed by considering stationarity, autocorrelation, and independence.
+Although our results---being unprecedented---are interesting per se, they improve the noise pattern knowledge, thus paving the way for the design and implementation of more robust PLC protocols.